cybre-finn/next-companion/README.md

 * Sign up will never be supported so you have to sign up via the website or the official app
 * Sign out is not supported at the moment
 * Flexzones are not supported at the moment

+## Privacy
+This app does not track you or send any private data - including your geopositon - to NextBike servers or third party servers.
+It does only send a couple of requests to the NextBike servers, just enough to rent you a bike.
+The original app does not offer an opt out for sending your position to its servers, because it depends on it during the return process for some reason.
+It even seems to track the exact rout I took in my case.

 ## Tested areas
 NextCompanion should work in other cities as well.